shantanuojha-synapsewerx/newsapi-Test/README.md

 # newsapi-Test
-A demo for using teraform and cicd effectively
+A demo for using teraform and cicd effectively.